Keetchup/RenewableLava/README.md

 # RenewableLava
 An attempt to add a way to generate lava in Minecraft.
-Powered by Fabric.

 ## Mechanics